sammy00/mastering-bitcoin-2ed/segregated-witness/README.md

 ### Wallet construction of P2WPKH

 - It is extremely important to note that **P2WPKH should only be created by the payee (recipient)** and not converted by the sender from a known public key, P2PKH script, or address
-- Additionally, P2WPKH outputs must be constructed from the hash of a compressed public key
+- P2WPKH outputs MUST be constructed from the hash of a compressed public key

 ### Pay-to-Witness-Script-Hash (P2WSH)